bazelbuild/bazel/site/en/community/users.md

 ### [TypeDB](https://typedb.com){: .external}
 <img src="/community/images/typedb.png" alt="TypeDB Logo" width="150" align="right">

+TypeDB is a database technology that can be used to intuitively model interconnected data.
+Through its type-theoretic and polymorphic query language, TypeQL, the data can be accessed with simple, human-readable queries that run at lightspeed.

 Bazel enables the TypeDB team to build a highly-orchestrated CI and distribution pipeline that manages many repositories in a wide variety of languages, and deploys to numerous platforms seamlessly.
 The TypeDB team has also released